TrushaLalla/Exploratory-Data-Analysis-of-Restaurants-using-Real-Swiggy-Datasets/README.md

 6-Which city is having the least expensive restaurant in terms of cost?<br>
 7-Number of cities (including subregions) where Swiggy is having their restaurants listed?<br>
 8-What is the least expensive and most expensive cities on average?<br>
-9-Which restaurants have the most ratings (most reviewed and most trusted?)<br>
+9-Which restaurants have the most ratings (most reviewed and most trusted)?<br>
 10-Top 3 restaurants with high ratings but most affordable?<br>

 ## Answers/Insights: